 I don’t need to tell you that the planet is in danger, everyone knows that.
 But what you might not know is how fashion impacts this.
 The fashion industry produces nearly 20% of the world’s waste water and around 10% of global carbon emissions.
 It takes 20,000 litres of water to make just one T-shirt and one pair of jeans.
-Most of us drink 2 litres of water a day (this may vary for thirsty hoes or those weirdos who hate the taste of water), which means it would take over 1000 days to drink the amount of water used to make your “jeans and a nice top combo”.
+Most of us drink 2 litres of water a day (this may vary for those weirdos who hate the taste of water), which means it would take over 1000 days to drink the amount of water used to make your “jeans and a nice top combo”.
 How many pairs of jeans have you got?
 How many people buy new tops every month?
 You see the problem.
 But don’t stress huns, you can make your wardrobe more sustainable without looking like you got dressed in the dark.

 Accept that wearing the same outfit once is stupid.